NeuroTechX/ntx_slack_archive/eegdata.md

  >The Friedman test looks reasonable and it doesn't seem to make too many assumptions.
 I personally prefer permutation tests in this situation, but I think it's mostly a matter if taste.

+4/16/2017 9:35 PM

+ **joeyo** :

+ >The second test also makes sense, but it seems like there should be a correction applied to account for the multiple comparisons (maybe there already is, I'm not very familiar with the Holm test).